-During the Second World War LITTLE MINT led a fleet of 18 vessels from Brixham to aid the evacuation of Dunkirk for Operation Dynamo - her involvement required extra fuel, which she carried aboard from Brixham to Folkestone.
+During the Second World War it is believed LITTLE MINT may have led (unconfirmed) a fleet of 18 vessels from Brixham to aid the evacuation of Dunkirk for Operation Dynamo - her involvement required extra fuel, which she carried aboard from Brixham to Folkestone.
 However, one of the flotilla lost contact crossing Lime Bay and she returned to locate them, which delayed the arrival at Folkestone, and by when it was too late to partake.

 LITTLE MINT continued to work through the war as fishing vessel off Start Point.
 It is said that she came across a U-boat on the surface and tried to ram it but the submarine dived to escape.